msal4/msal.dev/content/_index.md

 ## Current Work

-My final year project at UITC, conducted in collaboration with Coda, involved developing a system for managing scientific departments.
+My final year project at UITC, conducted in collaboration with DDC, involved developing a system for managing scientific departments.
 This project was successful, and since then I branched the system out to incorporate an E-Learning platform to be used by schools all over Iraq and potentially international schools as well.

 The current iteration of the system is written in [Go](https://golang.org) -- my language of choice at the